fmalina/revisions-blocl/activism/swimmingwithsharks.md

 For the financial sector to ever improve, he said, ‘you’d have to untangle the inherent tendency to amorality.
 And that tendency is embedded in the system.
 Regulation to keep the City in check?
-Don’t hold your breath.
+Don't hold your breath.
 No matter what rules you put in place, they’ll always find ways around it.
 It’s like the Prohibition.’

 ‘If you shaft people and get a very good deal, that’s considered the greatest thing there is.
-That’s what it’s all about, isn’t it?’
+That’s what it’s all about, isn't it?’

-This was the interview that pushed me from anger directly into despair and as I was writing up my notes I caught myself thinking a few times: please, don’t let this be true.
+This was the interview that pushed me from anger directly into despair and as I was writing up my notes I caught myself thinking a few times: please, don't let this be true.

 It might be possible to reform the incentive structure in banks so that bankers